Expression of Interest for 2026 closes on December 28!

-Seven (7) days over the course of SXSW.
+Six (6) days over the course of SXSW, including two manadatory days (Friday, March 13 and Saturday March 14).
 Go to Time & Availability Commitments and Schedules, Shifts & Assignments for details

 We do not assign extra days, but you can pick up extra assignments by showing up to the Photo Crew room when you are not on duty and signing up to be "on call" for that day.
 Last minute coverage requests often surface during the day and are assigned to photographers who have chosen to be on call.

 Yes!
 Study the Before SXSW page of this website and follow the advice.
 Check your email and follow along in Slack for announcements and lots of important information leading up to SXSW.
-Attend the training sessions, in person for locals and online for out-of-towners.
+Attend all mandatory training sessions, either online or in person.

 Not at this time.
 The crew needs to be your first priority, and we are unable to customize your schedule to fit what you might be required to shoot for a publication.
 If you wish to photograph for another entity, you must obtain media credentials and admission through press accreditation which is granted by the SXSW Press Team.
 The intention of this policy is to prevent circumventing the press accreditation process, eliminate conflicts of interest for Crew members and encourage them to do their best for the crew.